GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-21-01-multicache.md

 Here’s a quick comparison of the approaches:

 - Dumb approach: Manually manages both caches in the service layer but is error-prone and verbose.
-- CompositeCacheManager: Simplifies management using Spring’s abstraction but lacks flexibility to sync both caches properly.
+- CompositeCacheManager: Simplifies management using Spring’s abstraction but lacks the flexibility to sync both caches properly.
 - Custom CacheManager: Offers full control and seamless integration of both caching layers, providing the best balance of simplicity and flexibility.

-**Plus**: you can plug in any caching technologies you want—Redis, Hazelcast, Ehcache, etc.—to build a cache solution tailored to your needs.
+**Plus**: you can plug in any caching technologies you want — Redis, Hazelcast, Ehcache, etc.—to build a cache solution tailored to your needs.

 For complete code examples, check out the GitHub [repository]((https://github.com/GaetanoPiazzolla/spring-boot-multi-layer-cache)). 🚀